 The great reach of the internet and overseas manufacturers have brought “off-the-shelf” ultrasonic cleaning machines to the United States.
 To offer the lowest prices, these manufacturers often sacrificed quality.
 Many end users don’t understand or recognize these sacrifices in quality, so they purchase the low-priced ultrasonic tank thinking it is the same as a U.S.A.-made ultrasonic parts washer / cleaner tank.
 Unfortunately, that couldn’t be further from the truth.

 Let’s look at a few of these sacrifices:

-How Are Best Technology’s Ultrasonics Different?
+How Are Best Technology’s Ultrasonic Cleaners Different?

 Ultrasonic Tank Myths

-– As long as tanks have ultrasonics, power doesn’t matter– Having the right ratio of watts per gallon is essential to proper distribution of ultrasonic energy throughout the tank (see #3 above).
-Many low priced tanks sacrifice ultrasonic power for the sake of price typically less than 50 watts/gallon.
+Myth #3: As long as tanks have ultrasonics, power doesn’t matter.
+Having the right ratio of watts per gallon is essential to proper distribution of ultrasonic energy throughout a cleaning tank.
+Many low-priced ultrasonic washers sacrifice cleaning power for the sake of price, with a power ratio of less than 50 watts/gallon.

 Our ultrasonic cleaning tanks feature a power ratio of 100 watts/gallon, for tanks under 20 gallons.
 (Higher ultrasonic tank volumes do not require as high power density due to tank geometry.)
 The higher watt density means better saturation of the ultrasonic tank with cavitation bubbles, leading to faster cleaning times and a better, more consistent result on the cleaned product.

 Ultrasonic cleaning equipment is available in a variety of shapes, sizes and configurations, from small tabletop ultrasonic cleaning tanks to industrial cleaning systems with tank capacities of hundreds of gallons.